 - Hosted Virtual Desktops that can publish just applications or entire desktops for 1:1 or 1:many users

 - Cloud Hosted Virtual Databases that can efficiently serve as the back bone of your e-commerce store or any other online service

 - Hyper-converged Infrastructure (HCI) to provide resiliency, high performance, multi layer security and business continuity (BC)

 - Robust Disaster Recovery (DR) mechanism by maintaining regular backups of your data at multiple data centers simultaneously

 - Provisioning console to allow customers and their partners to self-service and allocate costs to the respective cost center

-dinCloud was recently listed in the Gartner Market Guide to Desktop-as-a-Service, being listed among such powerhouses as Citrix and proving that they are a major player in the cloud virtual desktop arena. dinCloud works to offer a secure, efficient experience with transparent pricing to ensure that there are no surprises in your cloud bill.
+dinCloud was recently featured in the “Gartner Market Guide to Desktop-as-a-Service”, being listed among such powerhouses as Citrix and proving that dinCloud is a major player in the cloud virtual desktop arena. dinCloud works to offer a secure, efficient experience with transparent pricing to ensure that there are no surprises in your cloud bill.